-If you are here for the hiking, you’ll find nearly 160 miles of trails, ranging from multiday epics to beach strolls.
+You can easily explore the park by car (check out this self-guided tour to be sure you don’t miss any of the ‘musts’).
+If you are here for the hiking, you’ll find nearly 160 miles of trails, ranging from multi-day epics to beach strolls.
 The Beehive Trail is short but one of the most popular choices, and from the summit, you’ll be rewarded with inspiring views of Sand Beach and Frenchman’s Bay.
 This is also a great spot to watch the sunset.

 Acadia National Park is an epic destination throughout the year, but for one of the best experiences, you have to go in October!
 The park can get busy in summer when the weather is at its warmest, whilst the winter can be fairly bitter and drop below freezing.
 Fall is the perfect time to visit.
 You’ll still find pleasant weather but can often miss the crowds.